 Cross-Selling Specialist—Company Name Here, 2007 to Present

-Identified, tackled, and solved the lack of a systemic processes and efficient tools necessary to uncover account cross-selling opportunities and maximize sales growth despite a down market.
-Engineered a unique and user-friendly tool by leveraging industry ratios as benchmark to identify product slate.
+Identified, tackled, and solved the lack of a systemic process and efficient tools necessary to uncover account cross-selling opportunities and maximize sales growth despite a down market.
+Engineered a unique and user-friendly tool by leveraging industry ratios as a benchmark to identify product slate.
 Developed accompanying process.
 Tested, rolled out, promoted, and launched commensurate sales staff training, successfully equipping this B2B organization to better quantify, target, and aggressively close cross-selling opportunities across 14 sectors.
 Earned a promotion based on results; tool is recognized as a global best practice standard.

 The above tells a story.
 Does it not?
 Let’s see: 1. this person faced and solved an existing problem, 2. created opportunities for growth, 3. engineered a tool that positioned the company for long-term growth.
-This person’s work was recognized company wide.
+This person’s work was recognized company-wide.
 Wow!
 They actually produced results and not just executed the job.

 Employer’s-Eye View= “This person is worth meeting.
 Perhaps they can come and dissolve our similar obstacles in reaching increased margins.”